tszheichoi/awesome-sensor-logger/PUSHING.md

 2. Get the docker image for EMQX following [these instructions](https://www.emqx.io/downloads).
 Specifically, run `docker pull emqx/emqx:5.6.0`.
 3. Start the container `docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8084:8084 -p 8883:8883 -p 18083:18083 emqx/emqx:5.6.0`.
 4. Navigate to `http://localhost:18083/` on a browser.
 The default username and password are `admin` and `public`, which you can change.
 5. Select Authentication from the sidebar and then click `+ Create`.
-Follow the workflow to create to create a Password-Based authentication.
+Follow the workflow to create a Password-Based authentication.
 For most options, such as the backend and encryption mechanism, the defaults are fine.
 6. Select Websocket Client in the sidebar.
 There, you should find the host and port number you should enter into Sensor Logger.
 7. On that same page, you can connect and subscribe to the `sensor-logger` topic for testing.